-Since 2011 the Urban Orchard Project has been working with communities to restore old and neglected orchards through programmes of educational sessions on restoration pruning.
+Since 2011, The Orchard Project has been working with communities to restore old and neglected orchards through educational programmes and sessions on restorative pruning.

 These old orchards have much value, in terms of biodiversity, amenity, food source, genetic, local distinctiveness and intrinsic worth.
 In the UK, we have lost over 60% of our traditional orchards since the 1960s.
 In London, due to rapid development and the expansion of the suburbs many orchards were grubbed up, or ended up fragmented in gardens.
 Take a train from Waterloo towards the Merton area and you’ll pass garden after garden each with a mature apple or pear.

 Thankfully, however, there are a few intact (or partially intact) traditional orchards remaining.
 Some of the most splendid examples of these ‘remnant’ orchards exist in the grounds of old hospitals, or where hospitals were once situated.
 Bethlem Royal hospital perhaps boasts the finest example, with just under 2 acres of veteran apple trees trained as standards.
 Claybury Park orchard in Redbridge is another example, although the hospital no longer remains there.
 In 2010 the GLA provided us with some information about the possible whereabouts of the remaining orchards.
 Old maps can be used to locate orchards and then checked with recent maps using google earth, the straight lines of trees being quite easy to spot aerially.
-Find out a lot more about mapping orchards in London here
+You can see the locations of the old, veteran orchards we’ve restored on our Orchard Map here.

 Our aim is to work with communities to improve the health of these orchards, thereby extending their lives to ‘buy time’ to plant replacement trees that will grow mature enough to provide habitat for the wild life once the old trees die.
 This habitat continuation also helps to keep these local features in place, increases interest in them, making it more unlikely that they’ll be grubbed up, and allows us time to propagate new trees from the old, preserving the genetic diversity being lost rapidly from our food crops.